‘Aquamation’: New technology provides pet owners an alternative to cremation - NewsBreak

 Laying him to rest is making the grieving period just a touch easier knowing he won’t be cremated, but rather put to rest in a more environmentally friendly, and perhaps gentler way.

-“It was just a really nice experience to have to go through when you’re dealing with something like that,” McFadden said.Sinéad O’Connor reveals son, 17, has died after going missing
+“It was just a really nice experience to have to go through when you’re dealing with something like that,” McFadden said.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 The process is called aquamation, and is done at Compassionate Care Pet Aquamation in Oceanside, New York.
 Director Alan Hillsberg said it mimics exactly what happens in nature when the pet is laid to rest naturally in the soil.
 But depending on the moisture of the soil and temperature of the air, this could take anywhere from three months to five years for the animal’s body to naturally dissolve.